puentesarrin/selene/README.rst

 .. important::

-   For this project we have considered to move all MongoDB operations from PyMongo_ to Motor_, asynchronous Python driver for Tornado_, Any changes regarding this can be found in a branch named `"motor" <https://github.com/puentesarrin/selene/tree/motor>`_.
+   For this project we have considered to move all MongoDB operations from PyMongo_ to Motor_, the asynchronous Python driver for Tornado_, any changes regarding this can be found in a branch named `"motor" <https://github.com/puentesarrin/selene/tree/motor>`_.